fedex2118/CoalaPy/README.md

 # How to make it run?

-First of all you need to download ETE-3 Toolkit and use python version 3.6 or below.
+First of all you need to download ETE-3 Toolkit and use python version 3.6 or below and setup an environment for ETE-3, best practice is to use conda.

-Once done just go to the main.py file.
-Below the if __name__ == "__main__" condition just pass your nexus file path to the main(path) call.
+To execute coalaPy inside the terminal or shell activate the environment that uses ete3.
+Then just run "executeCoala.py" with the following arguments: "pathname of your nexus file (put it inside InputFiles folder)", float number that denotes cospeciation probability, float number that denotes duplication probability, float number that denotes host switch probability, float number that denotes loss probability.

-Issues: the main function requires a Nexus file that has the same structure of the ones shown here in the /InputFiles/ folder to work.
+Issues: Coala requires a Nexus file type that must have the same structure of the ones shown here in the "InputFiles/" folder.

-# Example of how to run main.py:
+# Example of how to run CoalaPy inside Terminal/Shell:

-...

-if __name__ == "__main__":

-    main("Write here your nexus file path")  <---------------------- main("CoalaPy/InputFiles/AP_coala.nex")
+(base): conda activate ete3
+(ete3): python executeCoala.py

 # More info